MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/reference/classes/PartyManager/methods/partymanager_connecttonetwork.md

 | NetworkLimitReached | Do not retry automatically.
 Instead, display a message to the user and wait for the user to initiate another attempt. |
 | NetworkNoLongerExists | Do not retry. |
 | VersionMismatch | Do not retry. |
 | FailedToBindToLocalUdpSocket | This result means that the library couldn't bind to the local UDP socket specified in the [PartyOption::LocalUdpSocketBindAddress](../../../enums/partyoption.md) option.
-The title must clean up its instance of the library, update the [PartyOption::LocalUdpSocketBindAddress](../../../enums/partyoption.md) option to a valid, available bind address, and re-initialize the library.
+The title must clean up its instance of the library, update the [PartyOption::LocalUdpSocketBindAddress](../../../enums/partyoption.md) option to a valid, available bind address, and reinitialize the library.

 ## Requirements